Dyaxler/HASlideshow/README.md

   ...
 ```

 Make sure that the numerical sequence has no gaps.
 Or you can download the 10 images I've provided in this repo.
-It just needs to be in a sub-directory below the location of the `haslideshow.js` file.
+They just need to be in the sub-directory outlined above.
+Pay special attention to the NOTE for those using HACS.

+## Features
+* Double tap anywhere on the screen to skip to the next image (Works with either a mouse pointer or a finger on touch screens).
+* Specify your own Background Update Interval (in seconds).
+* Specify your own Transition Animation Duration (in milliseconds).

 ## Troubleshooting
 Any change to the JS Script or the contents of the `www` folder might require clearing the cache of your browser or the companion mobile app.
 I've never had to do this if I made changes to the theme file and reloaded it.
 A quick refresh should be sufficient.